Summit League women's soccer tournament

-The Summit League women's soccer tournament is the conference championship tournament in women's soccer for the Summit League.
+The Summit League women's soccer tournament is the conference championship tournament in women's college soccer for the Summit League.
 The tournament has been held every year since 1999.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I women's soccer tournament.

-Oakland has won the most tournament titles with 8, even though they are no longer a member of the Summit League.
-The current member with the most tournament titles is South Dakota State with 6.
-The current champion is Omaha (1).
+The program with the most tournament titles is South Dakota State with 9 and is also the current champion.